 Chances are that you’ve come across the word Cholesterol.
-It’s a fairly common word nowadays given the role it plays in one’s health and especially your heart.
+It’s a word that almost always comes up in discussions to do with fats in our diets, and rightly so given the role it plays in our health and especially the heart.

 But what do you really know about it other than what is randomly mentioned out there?
 Not much I presume and for that reason we’re going to try and demystify it for you today.

 Cholesterol is a type of lipid (fatty substance) which is mainly produced by the liver but can also be found in some foods.
 Cholesterol plays a very important role in the normal functioning of the body.

 - Contributes to the synthesis of cell membranes

 - Makes up the bile acids that are vital for digestion

 - Helps the body to make vitamin D